remnrem/luna-doc/docs/updates.md

 ## v1.3.4 (27-Feb-2026)

-Release notes pending.

-## v1.3.2 (12-Nov-2025)

-Documentation for several new commands is still pending.
+This release includes the additions below.
+Some command coverage is still pending.

 _New commands_

- - added `CLIP` to clip signals using either relative or absolute thresholds; documentation pending
+ - added [`CLIP`](ref/manipulations.md#clip) to clip signals using either relative or absolute thresholds

- - added `RAI` to calculate an index of REM loss of atonia from the EMG; documentation pending
+ - added [`RAI`](ref/physio.md#rai) to calculate an index of REM loss of atonia from the EMG

  - added `REQUIRES`, including a `version` option; documentation pending